iondodon/iondodon/README.md

 ## 4. [message-broker](https://github.com/iondodon/message-broker) - Fault-Tolerant Elixir Message Broker

-Fault-Tolerant Elixir Message Broker: Efficient Event Distribution and Real-Time Weather Data Aggregation
+Fault-Tolerant Elixir Message Broker: Efficient Event Distribution and Real-Time Weather Data Aggregation.
+The fault-tolerant message broker system manages registration and consumption of events across topics.
+It enables distribution of events through multiple HTTP routes and allows publishers to send messages to specific topics.
+Subscribers can register and listen to events on desired topics, while the system efficiently aggregates and processes data from various topics.

 ## Contact